Financial professionals using mailock in board room

 Which Email Service Is Best for Compliance?

-Mailock is the only solution in this comparison built specifically for regulated client communications, combining encryption, authentication, and audit features.
+Mailock is the option in this comparison built specifically for regulated client communications, combining encryption, authentication, and tracking features.

 Can Mailock Replace My Existing Email Provider?

-No - Mailock works alongside your existing provider (such as Outlook or Gmail) to add secure sending and compliance controls.
+No - Mailock works alongside your existing provider (such as Outlook or Google Workspace) to add secure sending and compliance controls.

 Does Gmail Meet Financial Sector Requirements?

-Gmail with CSE can meet some requirements, but lacks native recipient authentication.
-Setup requires Enterprise-level licensing and IT support.
+Gmail with CSE can support some requirements, but recipient authentication is typically limited to sign-in or passcodes.
+Setup can require Enterprise-level licensing and IT support.

 What Does Recipient Authentication Mean?